Biodiversity and Ecosystem Services in Agrarian Landscapes

 Project term: 2016 to 2020

 The global expansion of agricultural land coupled with continuing intensification of production is having a negative impact on ecosystems and biodiversity.
 Agriculture accounts for 70 per cent of biodiversity loss and more than half of all areas dedicated to farming are affected by degradation.
 These regions need to reconcile the increase in agricultural production with conservation of biodiversity and ecosystem services.
-Stakeholders in the agricultural sector still lack an awareness of the rudiments of biodiversity proofing and mainstreaming, and good practices are not widespread.
+Stakeholders in the agricultural sector still have very little experience with methods for assessing and mainstreaming biodiversity, and good practices are not widespread.
 There is a need for documented experience of applying land use systems that promote biodiversity and of integrating the issue of biodiversity into policy and planning instruments.

 Individual and institutional capacities have been strengthened, and knowledge on increasing biodiversity and sustainable use of ecosystem services in agrarian landscapes has been boosted.